garrandall/popular-music-data/tracks/ooh-la-la-britney-spears.md

 ---

 You don't have to look like a movie star
-Ooh I think you're good just the way you are
+Oh I think you're good just the way you are
 Tell me if you could would you up and run away with me?

 You don't have to roll like a millionaire